--MIT -Cal Tech -University of Illinois -University of Michigan -Purdue University -University of Kansas -U.S. Air Force Academy -University of Washington -U.S. Naval Postgraduate School -USAF Test Pilot School -US Navy Test Pilot School -Northrop University -Cal Poly Pomona -Cal Poly San Luis Obispo -Arizona State University -Univ. of Southern California -Univ. of Missouri -Univ. of Virginia (VPI) -Univ. of Nevada (L.V.) -Cranfield University -San Diego State University -Technion (Israel) -UCLA -Swedish Royal Institute of Technology -Chilean Aeronautical Academy (APA) -Brazil Military Institute of Engineering (IME) -Universidade Federal de Santa Catarina (UFSC-Brazil) -Middle East Technical University (Turkey) -Polytechnic University of Puerto Rico -TEMS ERA/Society of Aero (online seminar, India)
+-Cal Tech -University of Illinois -University of Michigan -Purdue University -University of Kansas -U.S. Air Force Academy -University of Washington -U.S. Naval Postgraduate School -USAF Test Pilot School -US Navy Test Pilot School -Northrop University -Cal Poly Pomona -Cal Poly San Luis Obispo -MIT -Arizona State University -Univ. of Southern California -Univ. of Missouri -Univ. of Virginia (VPI) -Univ. of Nevada (L.V.) -Cranfield University -San Diego State University -Technion (Israel) -UCLA -Swedish Royal Institute of Technology -Chilean Aeronautical Academy (APA) -Brazil Military Institute of Engineering (IME) -Universidade Federal de Santa Catarina (UFSC-Brazil) -Middle East Technical University (Turkey) -Polytechnic University of Puerto Rico -TEMS ERA/Society of Aero (online seminar, India)

 -Variable Dihedral Tail Unit For Supersonic Flight, US Patent 4354646, 1982-10-19

 -Pioneer Rocketplane (Design Patent - co-inventor), US Patent D405750, 1999-02-16

 BOOKS & MAJOR REPORTS

 Raymer, D., Aircraft Design: A Conceptual Approach, American Institute of Aeronautics and Astronautics, Washington, D.C., 1989 (6th Edition 2018)

 Raymer, D., Living In The Future: The Education and Adventures of an Advanced Aircraft Designer, Design Dimension Press, Los Angeles, CA, 2009